saggitar/ubi-interact-python-package/README.rst

 -  ``[test]`` Requirements to run ``pytest`` suite if you install the package from source, and not from PyPi

-      Currently the ``[test]`` extra depends on some processing-module packages.
-Make sure you have all requirements installed (especially on Windows some processing dependencies are not in pypi)

 -  ``[cli]`` Installs a `CLI <#CLI>`__ script which runs the node and auto-discovers installed Processing Modules (see `below <#processing-modules>`__)